adyoprawira/shopey_mobile/README.md

 The ```const``` keyword in Flutter marks an object as immutable and compile-time constant.
 When an object is declared with ```const```, it’s created once, stored in memory, and reused whenever that constant value is needed.
 We should use ```const``` on datas that don't depend on states, datas that are immutable datas,etc. We shouldn't use ```const``` on datas that depend on states, dynamic datas/contents, etc.

 ## Explain and compare the usage of Column and Row in Flutter.
 Provide example implementations of each layout widget!
+ `Column` and `Row` are two styles of layout widgets in Flutter than allow to arrange the widgets vertically by using `Column` or horizontally by using `Row`.

+`Column` arranges the widget vertically.
+The example is on 'productentry_form.dart'

+      ```dart
+      ...
+      Column(
+        crossAxisAlignment: CrossAxisAlignment.start,
+        children: [
+          Text("Title"),
+          TextFormField(),
+          SizedBox(height: 10),
+          Text("Description"),
+          TextFormField(),
+        ],
+      )
+      ```

+  `Row` arranges the widget horizontally.
+The example is on 'main.dart'

+        ```dart
+        ...
+        Row(
+           mainAxisAlignment: MainAxisAlignment.spaceEvenly,
+           children: [
+             InfoCard(title: 'NPM', content: npm),
+             InfoCard(title: 'Name', content: name),
+             InfoCard(title: 'Class', content: className),
+           ],
+         )
+        ```

+   Comparison of `Column` and `Row` is on the allignment options, they both provide alignment properties like `mainAxisAlignment` (allign along the main axis) and `crossAxisAlignment` (aligning across or perpendicular to axis).

 ## List the input elements you used on the form page in this assignment.
 Are there other Flutter input elements you didn’t use in this assignment?
 Explain!
+Input elements used in `productentry_form.dart` is **TextFormField**, for name,price,description, etc. Here its features are validation, hint for the text, and label for the text.
+Its use is to provide various customization options and input types for the user to interact.
+   Other Flutter input elements not used are checkboxes, radios, dropdowns.

+   Example of an unused input element:

+      ```dart
+      Checkbox(
+        value: isSelected,
+        onChanged: (bool? newValue) {
+          setState(() {
+            isSelected = newValue!;
+          });
+        },
+      )
+      ```

 ## How do you set the theme within a Flutter application to ensure consistency?
 Did you implement a theme in your application?
+   We set the theme by setting a global theme to ensure its consistency.
+I implemented it on `main.dart` with the main primary and secondary color to be blue.

+      ```dart
+      return MaterialApp(
+        title: 'Flutter Demo',
+        theme: ThemeData(
+          // This is the theme of your application.
+          colorScheme: ColorScheme.fromSwatch(
+            primarySwatch: Colors.blue,
+          ).copyWith(
+            primary: const Color.fromARGB(255, 0, 229, 255),
+            secondary: const Color.fromARGB(255, 0, 229, 255),
+          ),
+          useMaterial3: true,
+        ),
+        home: MyHomePage(),
+      );
+      ```

 ##  How do you manage navigation in a multi-page Flutter application?
+   Flutter handles navigation by using the `Navigator` class, here we used `Navigator.push`, `Navigator.pushReplacement`, and `Navigator.pop`.
+I have used these navigations on my Flutter project as follows.
+On `product_card.dart` I used both `Navigator.push` and `Navigator.pushReplacement`, in this case, `Navigator.push` adds a new page on top of the current stack allowing users to navigate back to the previous page.
+Meanwhile, `Navigator.pushReplacement replaces the current page with a new one, removing the previous page from the navigation stack.

+      ```dart
+      // Navigator.push example
+      Navigator.push(
+        context,
+        MaterialPageRoute(builder: (context) => ProductEntryFormPage()),
+      );

+      // Navigator.pushReplacement example
+      Navigator.pushReplacement(
+        context,
+        MaterialPageRoute(builder: (context) => MyHomePage()),
+      );
+      ```